Laura10101/kitten-calculator/README.md

 British Shorthair cats are the most popular breed of cat in the UK.
 There is a large body of hobby breeders who enjoy raising kittens.
 However, feline genetics is a complicated area, and because the British Shorthair is available in a broad range of colours and patterns, it can be very difficult for breeders to predict what colour of kittens they will get from different parental pairings.

-This kitten calculator is designed for hobby breeders, who have a basic knowledge of cat colours and feline genetics.
+This kitten calculator is designed for hobby breeders who have a basic knowledge of cat colours and feline genetics.
 It assumes, therefore, that its users will already know the basic terminology for feline colours: blue is grey, chocolate is brown, cinnamon is a warm brown, and so on.
 In order to make the application as accessible as possible, I have also opted to have images of each of the different variations of cats that is possible from the genes that have been used.
 The application has a visual representation of the parent cat that changes as the user enters each gene.

 This means that even where a user is not aware that blue means grey, the visual representaion will make the application accessible.
 I used a recommended freelancer on Fiver to create these images for the project, in the colours and patterns that I chose, and provided photographs for.
 I am the owner of the copyright of these images.
 The images were bought with rights for full commerical use.